nishalad95/WomenWhoCodeHelsinki/Workshops/ContainerWorkshop1/Part4.md

 ...
 ```

-## Wokrshop 1: Playing with BusyBox
+## Workshop 1: Playing with BusyBox

 Now that we have everything setup, it's time to get our hands dirty.
 In this section, we are going to run a Busybox container on our system and get a taste of the `docker run` command.